symphonycms/symphonycms/README.markdown

 	(Replace `target-directory` with your chosen new directory name.)

+1. Run composer to install the dependencies and generate the auto-loader:

+		composer install

 1.	_(Optional)_ If you would like to add the bundled optional extensions, run the following commands to checkout the `bundle` branch which contains the Git submodules references and update the submodules:

 		git checkout --track origin/bundle